waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

     ParameterDefinition (in other words, the ParameterDefinition can be regarded as a kind of template for parameters)

-  - a parameter's value is only editable if `computed` is False
+  - a parameter's value is only editable if `computed` is False OR if it has no components

-  - if a parameter context is `computed`, it must have an associated "compute" function in the p.core.parametrics module's 'COMPUTES' dict, which will be used to recompute the parameter's value (typically by recursively rolling up the values of that parameter from the assembled product's components.
+  - if a parameter context is `computed`, it must have an associated "compute" function in the p.core.parametrics module's 'COMPUTES' dict, which will be used to recompute the parameter's value (typically by recursively summing the values of that parameter in the assembled product's components.

   - FUTURE PLAN:  a parameter can be "specified", "computed", "correlated"